Green spaces here, green spaces there, green spaces everywhere…

 - As Kenwood House comes into close view, take a right where the mini-café is and follow this path round to Athlone House Gardens

 - Skirt just to the south of the gardens, and head E, bearing left towards the exit at Bishopswood Rd, called The Orchard

 - Cross Hampstead Lane into Bishopswood Rd, then Broadlands Rd, crossing North Hill into The Park (a road)

 - Take the second left into Bishop’s Rd, then left at Archway Rd and shortly cross into the entrance to Highgate Woods

-- Head due N through the woods, past the café, to reach the NE exit onto Muswell Hill Rd
+- Take a left fairly soon, heading due N through the woods, past the café, to reach the NE exit onto Muswell Hill Rd

 - Head N a few yards, then you will see the entrance back onto the Parkland Walk, in Cranley Gardens; descend to the track bed and head E to Alexandra Palace